davidrunger/typelizer/README.md

   # List of type names that should be considered global in TypeScript
   # (i.e. not prefixed with the import path)
   config.types_global << %w[Array Date Record File FileList]

+  # Support TypeScript's Verbatim module syntax option (default: false)
+  # Will change imports and exports of types from default to support this syntax option
+  config.verbatim_module_syntax = false

+  # Support comments in generated TypeScript interfaces (default: false)
+  # Will add comments to the generated interfaces
+  config.comments = false
 end
 ```